-Meghan Markle's Dress in Her First Official Baby Photos Might Be a Nod to Another Special Day
+Meghan Markle Wears Sleeveless White Trench Dress in First Baby Photos

-Meghan, Duchess of Sussex, wore an elegant cream-colored sleeveless Givenchy trench dress for her first official appearance on Wednesday morning, two days after giving birth to her first child, a baby boy on Monday, May 6.
+Meghan, Duchess of Sussex, wore an elegant cream-colored sleeveless trench dress for her first official appearance on Wednesday morning, two days after giving birth to her first child, a baby boy on Monday, May 6.

 Markle, who’s been noted for her savvy and chic approach to personal style since becoming a part of the Royal Family last year, wore a cream-colored sleeveless trench dress, which featured a midi hem, tortoise buttons and a tie-waist detail, during a photo call at Windsor Castle, the first time she’s been seen in public since giving birth.
 She paired it with a pair of nude pumps and kept her hair down, foregoing her trademark loose chignon.